-Prerequisites Satisfactory scores on the college placement tests or DRE 096
+Prerequisites Satisfactory placement or DRE 096

 This course provides a survey of fundamental biological principles for non-science majors.
 Emphasis is placed on basic chemistry, cell biology, metabolism, genetics, evolution, ecology, diversity, and other related topics.
 Upon completion, students should be able to demonstrate increased knowledge and better understanding of biology as it applies to everyday life.
 This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AA/AS.